geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:08:42](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=522)]
 I'm not sure exactly what the right fix is for that, but I don't think that's because of hacks here.
 Okay.
-So then...
-Uh...
+So then..
+Uh..
 Part two is definitely not a hack.
-Uh...
+Uh..
 Part two just labels all of the children.
 Oh well, okay.

 ##### **Geohot** [[00:09:01](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=541)]
 Lines 106 to 108 are a hack.

 ##### **Geohot** [[00:09:04](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=544)]
 I gated it so that not all children show up.
 Okay.
 But that can be removed now and can be cleaned up later.
 But the idea of going through the graph and figuring out where children are is not a hack and is a fundamental thing.
-Because you want to do things differently depending on...
+Because you want to do things differently depending on..

 ##### **Chenyu** [[00:09:26](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=566)]
 What's the difference between ops-child and ops-children?